 Experts also advise parents share screen time with their kids.
 That way, you can see what they’re being exposed to and help them apply its teachings to the real world.
 It'll also make for more quality time together, and that's got to be a good thing.

 Internet Matters has some tips to help you manage your children’s screen time.

 - It’s important to set a good example with your own device use.
 Children will model their behaviour on you, so make sure you’re not glued to a screen every time they see you.

 - Talk to them about the amount of time they spend online and what they spend that time doing.

 - Agree on an appropriate amount of time they can use their device.
 These limits could well help adult members of the family too!

 - Technology can help.
 BT’s Parental Controls let you set times when kids can’t get online, so they can focus on doing their homework.
-The Forest app, for example, lets kids grow a beautiful forest in return for keeping their phone use within the set limit.
-Activate BT Parental Controls.
+(Click here to activate BT Parental Controls.)
+There are other options, too.
+For example, the Forest app lets kids grow a beautiful forest in return for keeping their phone use within the set limit.

 Be sensible and exercise some common sense and you’ll set your kids up for a far healthier relationship with technology that will stand them in good stead later in their lives.